-Why Is an Incident Management Program Important?
+Why is an Incident Management Program Important?

 Research continues to show that organizations with strong ethical cultures have lower rates of witnessed misconduct.
 By implementing an incident management program, organizations are asking and encouraging employees and third parties to inform them of potential unethical behavior.
 They are demonstrating their commitment to operate ethically.
+Moreover, a higher level of reporting contributes to better business outcomes.
+While this may seem counterintuitive at first glance, higher levels of reports indicate trust in the system, and provide valuable insights into the culture of the business.
+The information included in incident reports signals areas of risk that business leaders should address as opportunities to achieve a consistently ethical culture.